openUC2/UC2-Software-GIT/GUI/RASPBERRY_PI/README.md

  * The RasPi doesn't have a power switch - it will turn on when you plug it to the electrical socket.
  * You should see a red LED light up on the Raspberry Pi, which indicates that Raspberry Pi is connected to power.
 As it starts up (this is also called booting), you will see raspberries appear in the top left-hand corner of your screen.
  * Your display might be turned upside down.
 This will be handled soon.
 The desktop appears.
+ * The desktop might not look exactly like this, it depends on the operation OS of the RasPi
  <p align="center">
  <img src="./IMAGES/pi-desktop.png" width="300" alt="">
  </p>